Santiago-Farias/browser_screenshot_saver/README.md

    - Unzip de file,  copy his path and to the end of the path type: chromedriver.exe.

      Example: C:\Users\Carlos\Downloads\chromedriver-win64\chromedriver.exe
+   - Paste the path in indicated section of the main.py code.

 3. You need a Python 3.13 or higher.